-Kyrgios and Kokkinakis progressed through to the Australian Open men's doubles semi-finals after a hell-raising quarter-final victory.
+Nick Kyrgios and Thanasi Kokkinakis have progressed through to the Australian Open men's doubles semi-finals after a hell-raising quarter-final victory.

 'YOU'RE ALL CORRUPT': Rival fumes at Rafa Nadal in Aus Open furore

-Speaking after the match, both Kyrgios and Kokkinakis praised their fans and asked for more from the devoted and spirited that attend the semi-final.
+Speaking after the match, both Kyrgios and Kokkinakis praised and asked for more from the devoted and spirited fans in attendance.

 "I'm not finished, I want to win this f***ing thing to be honest bro," Kyrgios said on Channel 9 after the match.

 "It's been incredible, I think that was the toughest pair we've played, they brought some serious tennis today, it wasn't easy.

 "As long as I'm playing this sport and playing in Australia, you sure will have a show."

 Kokkinakis was in agreement, egging the crowd on the bring more noise in their semi-final.